DivyanshMohta/AL-and-DL-Assignments/README.md

-# AL Assignments
+# CAUA31201: ARTIFICIAL INTELLIGENCE

 ## Overview
-This folder contains assignments for the course CAUA31202: Deep Learning, which provides an understanding of the fundamentals of deep learning, neural networks, and various architectures such as CNNs, RNNs, autoencoders, and reinforcement learning.
+This folder contains assignments related to the course CAUA31201: Artificial Intelligence.
+The course covers various aspects of AI, including search strategies, knowledge representation, reasoning under uncertainty, expert systems, and machine learning.
+The goal of the course is to provide a deep understanding of AI concepts and their applications in real-world scenarios.

 ## Assignments Included :